CondensedChaos/condensedchaos.github.io/README.md

 1) Possibility to select speed in recurrent trains creator
 2) Possibility to change colors of single trains through a color picker
 3) Implementing a dialog to change speeds and stops time for all (or some) trains at once
+4) POssibility to make the recurring trains start from a station different than staion 1
-4) Possibility to add lines even when they do not share any station
+5) Possibility to add lines even when they do not share any station
-5) Possibility to change the names of stations individually (instead of Station 1..Station N)
+6) Possibility to change the names of stations individually (instead of Station 1..Station N)
-6) Light mode / Dark mode : as of now only dark mode implemented as I can't stand looking at black text on a white background on a monitor for more than 5 minutes....
+7) Light mode / Dark mode : as of now only dark mode implemented as I can't stand looking at black text on a white background on a monitor for more than 5 minutes....
 Sorry Light folks but Darth wins today...

 ---